Information about Bupa Foundation

 We collect personal information from you through your contact with us, including by phone (we may record or monitor phone calls to make sure we are keeping to legal rules, codes of practice and internal policies, and for quality assurance purposes), by email, through our websites, by correspondence you send us in the post, by your filling in application or other forms, through social media or face-to-face.

 We also collect information relating to individuals and organisations who have made grant funding applications from other sources as part of our due diligence process.
-This includes publically available information from:
+This includes publicly available information from:

 - Companies House;